programarivm/warthog/README.md

 # Warthog

-This is a React GUI interacting with a Laravel API, a real-world example SPA with the following features:
+This is a React app with Redux interacting with a Laravel API in a LEMP stack, a real-world full-stack example SPA.

 - ACL (access control list)
 - JWT authentication